lostpebble/pullstate/docs/quick-example.md

 <button onClick={() => UIStore.update(toggleMode)}>Toggle Dark Mode</button>
 ```

 And our components are being updated accordingly.
 We have freed our app's state from the confines of the component!
-This is one of the main advantages of Pullstate - allowing us to separate our state concerns from being locked in at the component level and manage things easily at a more global level from which our components listen and react (through our `useStoreState()` hooks).
+This is one of the main advantages of Pullstate - allowing us to separate our state concerns from being locked in at the component level and manage things easily at a more global level from which our components listen and react (through our `useState()` hooks).